 Social Science student Katie Benitah said she sought out volunteer opportunities when she first arrived on campus and knew the tutoring program would be a great fit.

-“I’ve always loved tutoring,” said Benitah, who is one of the directors of Hope for Relief along with Science student Jacquie Mincer and Huron University College student Maxie Bluestein.
+“I’ve always loved tutoring,” said Benitah, who is one of the directors of Hope for Relief along with Melanie Mincer and Jason Liebovitz.

 “I did it as an extracurricular in high school and really enjoyed it and found it fulfilling.
 When I got to Western, I heard about Hope for Relief and thought it seemed like a really good fit for me.”